graphql/graphiql/examples/graphiql-webpack/README.md

 ### Setup

 1. `yarn` and `yarn build` at the root of this repository, if you have not already.
-2. `yarn start` from this folder to start webpack dev server
+2. `yarn` and `yarn start` from this folder to start webpack dev server